- Listen to Zadar's Sea Organ play its unending melody

 Skradinski Buk is the final of the seven waterfalls, and Mother Nature saved the best for last.
 Cascading 78 feet (24 m) down into an emerald lagoon wider than the falls are tall, you'll find restaurants, snack stands, and ice cream shops at the base of this postcard locale to satisfy any food-related cravings, perfect for lunch.
 Afterward, you'll transfer to your hotel in Skradin.

-Day 6: Skradin to Split, Stopping in the Island-City of Trogir
+Day 6: Day Trip to the Island City of Trogir

 Days 7-8: Split Exploration

 In addition to the stunning vistas, you'll be rewarded with attractions less visited: the Jewish cemetery and 13th and 15th-century churches, St. Nicholas and St. Jerome.
-Though if it's the beach you're after, head to Bačvice beach to relax on the sand warmed by the morning sun.
-You can explore the coast and find any number of suitable beaches where most near Split are popular with families that have little ones as they're easily accessible and shallow.
+Though if it's the beach you're after, head to Bačvice Beach to relax on the sand warmed by the morning sun.
+You can explore the coast and find any number of suitable beaches where most near Split are popular with families with little ones as they're easily accessible and shallow.

-Alternatively, Split acts as a great jumping-off point to explore nearby islands like Brač, Šolta, and the idyllic Blue Lagoon of Drvenik Veli as well as to discover the zagora, the Dalmatian hinterland beyond the city.
+Alternatively, Split acts as a great jumping-off point to explore nearby islands like Brač, Šolta, and the idyllic Blue Lagoon of Drvenik Veli and discover the zagora, the Dalmatian hinterland beyond the city.
 Consider going on a full or half-day sailing expedition to enjoy the sun and sea or joining an exciting ATV tour of the zagora.

 Day 9: Ferry the Family from Split to Hvar Island

 For some of the best views of the island, Hvar Town, and the nearby Pakleni Islands, take a short walk up to the 16th-century Španjola Fortress.
 Or opt to take the kids to the beach.
-Not far from your hotel along the southern coast are a number of pebble beaches the children are safe to explore, including Velo Zaraće, Dubovica, and Sveta Nedilja.
+Near your hotel along the southern coast are a number of pebble beaches the children are safe to explore, including Velo Zaraće, Dubovica, and Sveta Nedilja.

 Days 10-13: Hvar Exploration